release-engineering/operators-manifests-push-service/README.md

 * `public`: if `True` OMPS publish all new repositories in that organization (requires `oauth_token`).
 Default is `False` repositories are private.
 * `oauth_token`: application oauth access token from quay.io

+### Greenwave integration

+This is optional.
+When `GREENWAVE` settings are missing in config file checks are skipped.

+[Greenwave](https://pagure.io/greenwave) integration allows OMPS to check if koji builds meets policies defined in Greenwave before operators from koji builds are pushed to quay.
+(Note: this check is skipped for pushing from zipfiles directly)

 ## Running service